Norwood (charity): Services

-Children and family services
+Child and family services

-Norwood has three Family Centres located in Hackney, Hendon and Redbridge, which provide a range of support services to children and families in the local community.
+Norwood has three family centres in Hackney, Hendon and Redbridge, which provide a range of support services to children and families in the local community.

 Wellbeing at Bearsted in Hackney offers health services to the local Orthodox community.

-The Hope Centre enables children with special educational needs to reach their full potential, using a range of techniques including the Feuerstein methodology.
+The Hope Centre supports children with special educational needs, using a range of techniques including the Reuven Feuerstein methodology.

-Binoh, a special education and therapy service, works with children under 18 with specific educational needs to enhance their learning and improve their self-esteem.
+Binoh, a special education and therapy service, works with children under 18 with specific educational needs.

 Buckets & Spades Lodge is a short break service for children with learning and physical disabilities.
-It offers residential stays in a well-equipped house with round-the-clock professional care and a range of stimulating activities.

 Unity is a recreational play and youth service for children with disabilities.
-Unity runs holiday schemes at Norwood's Family centres in Hendon and Redbridge, as well as after-school clubs and residential holidays.
+Unity runs holiday schemes at Norwood's family centres in Hendon and Redbridge, as well as after-school clubs and residential holidays.

-Family Support includes a social work team and provides multidisciplinary support to families experiencing a variety of social or domestic problems, including divorce, abuse, parenting, disability and illness, addiction and finances.
+Family Support includes a social work team and provides multidisciplinary support to families with social or domestic problems, including divorce, abuse, parenting, disability and illness, addiction and finances.

-The charity also provides domestic and inter-country adoption services.
+The charity also provides domestic adoption and inter-country adoption services.
+In 2001, the charity was the successful bidder to run the National Adoption Register.
+In 2004 this was criticised for lack of successful placements for adoption.

 Adult learning disability services

-Life Long Learning Services offer a programme of skills and opportunities for life through individualised learning in London, Berkshire and the South East.
+Life Long Learning Services offers a programme of skills and opportunities for life through individualised learning in London, Berkshire and the South East.

 Supported Employment works with adults with learning disabilities and enables them to access work.
-The service is based at the new RD Crusaders WorkHub in Stanmore, which was officially opened in 2010 by Roger Daltrey and members of the rock super group the RD Crusaders, who helped fund the project.
+The service is based at the RD Crusaders WorkHub in Stanmore, which was opened in 2010 by Roger Daltrey and members of the rock super group the RD Crusaders, who helped fund the project.

 Links offers leisure, recreation and holiday opportunities for adults with learning disabilities.

 Supported Living provides support to adults living in their own homes across London and Berkshire.

-Norwood has 11 Registered Care Homes in the heart of local communities in the South East, concentrated in Redbridge, Harrow, Barnet and Brighton.
+Norwood has 11 registered care homes, concentrated in Redbridge, Harrow, Barnet and Brighton.
 Ravenswood in Berkshire provides accommodation to 140 adults with learning disabilities in 13 registered care homes.
-The Karten Centre at Ravenswood is a learning hub supporting adults with learning disabilities to learn new skills and earn qualifications through computer-aided learning.
+The Karten Centre at Ravenswood is a learning hub supporting adults with learning disabilities to learn skills and earn qualifications through educational technology.

-Fundraising

-Fundraising is vital to Norwood as many of its services receive little or no government funding at all.
-Norwood needs to raise £12m every year.

-Challenges

-Norwood Challenges offer a range of sponsored sporting events for all ages and abilities.

-Norwood pioneered the international sponsored events 20 years ago and over 10,000 people have participated in a Norwood Challenge since 1992.

-Norwood runs Challenges suitable for all levels of experience, ability and all ages.
-Previous international event destinations have included Northern Thailand, Kenya, South Africa, India, Croatia, Israel, Italy, Austria, Vietnam & Cambodia, Prague and the Sahara Desert.
+Governance

+In 2004, the director of Norwood was Ruth Fasht.

+In 2006, the appointment of Richard Desmond as president was criticised.
+Desmond remained in post until 2015.

+In 2011, Norma Brier resigned as Chief Executive Officer of Norwood and was succeeded by Elaine Kerr.

+In 2023 Naomi Dickson was appointed CEO of Norwood.